networkpanic/dotfiles/README.md

 Installation
 -----------

+ - create a gpg key
- - clone the repo
+ - fork the dotfiles repo
+ - clone your fork in your home
- - cd into it "cd dotfiles"
+ - cd into it "cd ~/dotfiles"
- - install via ./install arch
+ - install via ./install arch/arch-headless/arch-wsl

 Todo
 -----------

- - gpg encrypted history-sync
  - better ssh config handling
  - add missing gnome extensions